Ordained Minister / Wedding Officiant Services

 • Be sure to reference any specific requirements for your parish and follow their specific instructions.

-If you are unsure how to proceed and you have more questions, contact the Clerk of Court in the Louisiana Parish where you will be purchasing your license.
+If you have more questions or you are unsure how to proceed in obtaining your marriage license, please contact the Clerk of Court in the Louisiana Parish where you will be purchasing your marriage license.